kinderp/esercizio/README.md

 So even in this case, a.m. is preferible when E is very big and it is important have a costant responding time at the question "Does exist a link from A to B?".

-For our problem we have preferred adjacency list because even in a big house (an hotel??) is unlikely that the rooms (V) are dense connected to each other and so E ~ V. So our assumptions are V=E and in term of elaboration time O(V+V) < O(V*V).
+For our problem we have preferred adjacency lists because, according to us, even in a big house is unlikely that the rooms (V) are dense connected to each other and so E ~ V. So our assumptions are V=E and in term of elaboration time O(V+V) < O(V*V).
-For the same reason even for memory occupation consideration adjacency lists could be preferred, but we do not think the dimension of our mjson map could be a problem.
+For the same reason even for memory occupation consideration adjacency lists could be preferred, but we do not think the dimension of our map could be a problem.

 # Implementation